 What is a portfolio?
 A portfolio is a compilation of work or projects that a person has created to showcase their skills, experience and achievements.
 Typically, a portfolio consists of a selection of examples or samples of work intended to demonstrate the range and quality of a person's work.
 You need a portfolio to give potential customers, employers or clients an insight into your skills and styles.

-In short: you need a portfolio so that clients can see what you deliver.
-Many could claim that they are an editor (these days almost anyone can do that with a smartphone)...
-But perfection is the art.
+In short, you need a portfolio so that clients can see what you deliver.
+Many people could claim to be editors (almost anyone with a smartphone can do that these days)... but perfection is the art.
 With a portfolio you can show what you can do and convince the customer to book you.

 I will now explain to you how to build an online portfolio.